 In 1970: "Bury I-86"

 In October 1970, the state held another public hearing in Glastonbury.
 While East Hartford strongly opposed the highway, Glastonbury wanted to make sure its voice was heard.
-East Hartford contended that it was crisscrossed by more than enough highways already: by one measurement, seven percent of developable land in the town was occupied by state highways, and building I-86 would increase that percentage to 10.
+East Hartford contended that more than enough highways crisscrossed it already: by one measurement, seven percent of developable land in the town was occupied by state highways, and building I-86 would increase that percentage to 10.
 Interstate 86 nee 491 was also on the radar screen in Washington, on a list of "Major Interstate System Route Controversies in Urban Areas."

 By that time, the highway's profile had been expanded to eight lanes, widening to 10 around the interchange with Route 2 and at I-84.
 The project, which included widening Route 2 between exits 5A and 8, was to be completed by the July 1, 1975 deadline for the interstate system.

 By 1971, Glastonbury was also opposed to the highway, and Governor Tom Meskill concurred, saying the 12-year-old design was "obsolete."
 He agreed to meet with protestors.
 On January 8, they assembled at the State Capitol, brandishing cemetery-style crosses reading "Bury I-86."

 Later in the year, the East Hartford Town Council Chairman wrote Senator Abraham Ribicoff asking for help in blocking the route.
 Meanwhile, the city had proposed an alternate route to the south and east, involving a new crossing over the Connecticut River.
 In December, however, ConnDOT announced the final route for I-86, which turned out to be the same as the 1959 route.

 The Federal-Aid Highway Act of 1973 introduced new language allowing a state to "trade in" allocated Interstate highway mileage and use the federal funds for other transportation projects, including non-interstate highways and mass transit.